-Iowa State University has a history of excellence in computational fluid dynamics (CFD) since the 1980’s that has led to collaboration between multiple engineering departments.
-Pletcher (Mechanical Engineering) and Tannehill (Aerospace Engineering) founded the CFD Center that fostered several fruitful interactions.
+Iowa State University has a history of excellence in computational fluid dynamics (CFD) since the 1970s that has led to collaboration between multiple engineering departments.
+Pletcher (Mechanical Engineering) and Anderson & Tannehill (Aerospace Engineering) founded a CFD Center that fostered several fruitful interactions.
 More recently, this activity has evolved into an expertise in multiphase flow science including gas-solid, solid-liquid, bubble- and droplet-laden flows.
 Multiphase flow processes play a fundamental and crucial role in numerous fields, with each field including several multi-billion-dollar industries.

-Fortunately at Iowa State University we now have a critical mass of established and emerging research leaders who are working on closely related sub-problems in multiphase flow.
-Starting in 2002, Fox and Subramaniam led a program on kinetic theory of gas-solid flow initiated by Dr. David Hoffman at Ames Laboratory.
-Since then the Granular and Multiphase Systems (GAMS) working group has been meeting regularly to collaborate on multiphase flow research.
-Recently the group’s membership has grown considerably with recent hires in Mechanical Engineering and Aerospace Engineering , and it has added new members from Civil Construction & Environmental Engineering and Chemical & Biological Engineering as well.
+At Iowa State University we have a critical mass of established and emerging research leaders who are working on closely related sub-problems in multiphase flow.
+Starting in 2002, Fox and Subramaniam led a program on kinetic theory of gas-solid flow initiated by Dr. David Hoffman at the US DOE Ames Laboratory.
+The Granular and Multiphase Systems (GAMS) working group grew out of that effort and began meeting regularly to collaborate on multiphase flow research.
+Over the past decade, the group has grown considerably and expanded its collaborative efforts to encompass the Chemical & Biological and Civil, Construction & Environmental Engineering departments.

-Established as part of the College of Engineering’s Accelerating Collaboration in Research Initiative in 2014, CoMFRE Multiphase Flow Research provides a truly unique opportunity for integration of their activities and skill-sets to accelerate knowledge transfer from fundamental scientific advances in multiphase flow to industrial applications and end-users.
+Established as a formal research center in 2017, the Center for Multiphase Flow Research and Education provides a truly unique opportunity for integration of research, education and outreach activities to accelerate knowledge transfer from fundamental scientific advances in multiphase flow to industrial applications and end-users.
 Thus, CoMFRE represents the logical next phase in the evolution of ongoing efforts in the College of Engineering in the areas of multiphase flow research and CFD.